NetrisTV/ti.exoplayer/android/documentation/index.md

 * `getVolume`: new method.
 Gets the value of the `volume` property.
 * `setLinearGain`: new method.
 Sets the value of the `linearGain` property.
 * `getLinearGain`: new method.
 Gets the value of the `linearGain` property.
+* `getBufferedPosition`: new method.
+Gets the value of `bufferedPosition` property.
+* `getHttpReadTimeout`: new method.
+Get the value of `httpReadTimeout` property.
+* `setHttpReadTimeout`: new method.
+Set the value of `httpReadTimeout` property.
+* `getKeepContentOnPlayerReset` new method.
+Get the value of `keepContentOnPlayerReset` property.
+* `setKeepContentOnPlayerReset` new method.
+Set the value of `keepContentOnPlayerReset` property.

 ### Events
 * ~~`durationAvailable`~~: removed (was deprecated, use `durationavailable`)